-Migrant Zine Collective has facilitated workshops in partnership with a number of local organisations, including Auckland Libraries, Shakti New Zealand, Mangere Arts Centre – Nga Tohu o Uenuku, Aotearoa Asian Arts Hui, Massey University, Mairangi Arts Centre, First Thursdays, Albert-Eden Local Board, NZ International Comedy Festival, Strange Goods, Te Manawa and Shared Lines Collaborative.
+Our Work: Migrant Zine Collective has facilitated workshops in partnership with a number of local organisations and community groups.
+This includes Auckland Libraries, Shakti New Zealand, Mangere Arts Centre – Nga Tohu o Uenuku, Aotearoa Asian Arts Hui, Massey University, Mairangi Arts Centre, First Thursdays, Albert-Eden Local Board, NZ International Comedy Festival, Strange Goods, Te Manawa and Shared Lines Collaborative.

 Internationally, we have worked closely with a number of organisations and groups, including Musubi Hong Kong, Kon Len Knhom (an art centre in Phnom Penh, Cambodia), and Imagined Migrant Futures (a community research project in Western Australia).
 In 2019, we successfully launched our first Migrant Zine POP-UP Library at Sticky Institute in Melbourne, Australia.
 Our works have also been featured in various countries including Hong Kong, Malaysia, Cambodia, Australia and the US, with our most recent displays at Xerox Days Zine Market, Story Street (a mobile decolonial library space) in Australia, Hong Kong Art Book Fair 2020 and the Birdo Flugas gallery in Sendai, Japan.

-Our work is inspired by Shakti Youth, a group of young people from Asian, African and Middle Eastern backgrounds passionate about social justice and building towards a violence-free future in Aotearoa/New Zealand; and Mellow Yellow Aotearoa, a space which has existed since 2006 for Asian feminists to challenge colonialism, racism, sexism and all forms of unjust social hierarchy.
+Our Inspirations: Our work is inspired by Shakti Youth, a group of young people from Asian, African and Middle Eastern backgrounds passionate about social justice and building towards a violence-free future in Aotearoa; and Mellow Yellow Aotearoa, a space which has existed since 2006 for Asian feminists to challenge colonialism, racism, sexism and all forms of unjust social hierarchy.